Prof. Udi Qimron: 'History will judge the hysteria' - Technology & Health

-Prof. Udi Qimron will soon head the Department of Microbiology and Clinical Immunology at Tel Aviv University.
+Prof. Udi Qimron will soon head the Department of Clinical Microbiology and Immunology at Tel Aviv University.

 In an interview with Yediot Ahronot, Qimron shed further light on the coronavirus.
 "There is a very great interest for anyone who has supported the draconian measures taken around the world to say that Sweden's policy has failed.
 Because if it succeeded, and trillions went down the drain for no reason, someone will have to answer for it.”